 Single-vehicle crash in Evangeline Parish claims life of 28-year-old woman

-EVANGELINE PARISH- One person is dead and another seriously injured after a single-vehicle crash early Sunday morning in Evangeline Parish.
+EVANGELINE PARISH- One person is dead and another seriously injured after a single-vehicle crash on LA 13 near LA 374 Sunday morning.

 The crash took the life of 28-year-old Krissii Guillory of Eunice.